-We use a variety of third party due diligence and monitoring tools which help us screen potential and existing suppliers to manage risks in our supply chain.
+We use a variety of third-party due diligence and monitoring tools which help us screen potential and existing suppliers to manage risks in our supply chain.
 Once a supplier has submitted the pre-qualification questionnaire, if there are any concerns these tools facilitate additional checks.
 For many of our suppliers we are making use of the world's largest ethical platform, SEDEX, to extend visibility beyond our business to ensure that we maintain an ethical supply chain for our products.
 We continue to extend the application of these tools across our suppliers.

 As noted above, Ribena accounts for 90% of the British blackcurrant crop.
 We recognise that fruit harvesting is an area where there is a potentially higher than average risk of exploitation, due to the frequency of which migrant workers are used to pick fruit by hand.
-SBF GB&I works closely and directly with 33 blackcurrant growers around the UK.
+SBF GB&I works closely and directly with 33 blackcurrant growers around the UK who are all Red Tractor assured, and 93% of whom are SEDEX members (see above).
 Many of these trusted relationships span for generations and all are focused on a shared passion for taste and the environment.
-Around 10,000 tonnes of blackcurrants are harvested each year.
+Around 10,500 tonnes of blackcurrants are harvested each year.
 All of our blackcurrants are harvested mechanically, using machinery utilised by employees of the growers: they are not picked by hand.
 Further details on the 'Bush to Bottle' journey of Ribena can be discovered here.